DETAILED ACTION

 Regarding Applicant’s arguments on page 14, that the claims recite significantly more than the abstract idea, the Examiner respectfully disagrees.
 The limitations are directed to an abstract idea and when determining if the claims are directed to significantly more, the additional limitations of the claims in addition to the abstract idea are analyzed.
 In the instant application, the additional elements of the claim include a non-transitory computer readable medium storing: data; instructions readable and executable by at least one electronic processor to perform claim functions; and a display device of an electronic processing device operable by the selected maintenance provider, a user interface (UI) displaying information.
 The additional limitations, when considered both individually and in combination, do not affect an improvement to another technology or technological field; the claims do not amount to an improvement to the functioning of the computer itself; and the claims do not move beyond a general link of use of an abstract idea to a particular technological environment.
 Therefore, the claims merely amount to the application or instructions to apply the abstract idea using a computer, and is considered to amount to nothing more than requiring a generic computer merely to carry out the abstract idea itself.
 The specifics about the abstract idea do not overcome the rejection.

-Regarding Applicant’s arguments on page 15, that the claims recite functional steps that require non-conventional processing of data and rule-based filtering and are more than “do it on a computer,” the argument has been considered and is not persuasive.
+Regarding Applicant’s arguments on page 15-18, that the claims recite a combination more than routine computer implementation, the Examiner respectfully disagrees.
 The limitations are directed to an abstract idea and when determining if the claims are directed to significantly more, the additional limitations of the claims in addition to the abstract idea are analyzed.
 In the claims of the instant application, the computer device of claim 1 is recited as performing the steps of storing data, retrieving log data, storing data, retrieving the stored data, selecting a maintenance provider, generating a subset of the data, and providing information on a user interface.
 These are merely generic computer components performing customary and generic steps.
 The Examiner fails to see, and the Applicant fails to point out, how the steps are unconventional steps that confine the claims to a particular useful application.

 The claims are not patent eligible.